opengisci/opengisci.github.io/_posts/2023-09-21-covid-disability.md

   - Information about data sources
   - Information about procedures
   - Results, both intermediate and final, that can be used to check the accuracy of a reproduction
-- Use [Draw.io](https://draw.io) to draw a workflow diagram representing your understanding of the research design.
+- Use [Draw.io](https://draw.io) to draw a workflow diagram representing your understanding of the research design, or draw neatly by hand or with a tablet.

 ## Lecture and Discussion